 Officers have the additional option to use high risk delegated authority.
-Offenders determined to be high risk (an OTI-R score of 50 or higher) according to the Department's risk assessment tool, the OTI-R, are eligible to have conditions added to their probation without being in violation through high risk delegate authority.
+Offenders determined to be high risk (an OTI-R score of 50 or higher) according to the Department's risk assessment tool, the OTI-R, are eligible to have conditions added to their probation without being in violation through high risk delegated authority.
 Officers staff high risk delegated authority cases with chief probation officers to decide when and which offenders may need additional conditions.
 Available conditions include referrals to substance abuse treatment or CBI classes, electronic house arrest, or other controlling conditions.
 Quick dips may not be imposed through high risk delegated authority.

 Delegated authority as examined in this section includes all responses to violations except for quick dips, which are analyzed separately.
-As shown in Figure 10, probation officers used delegated authority and high risk delegated authority for a combined total of 7,300 times in CY 2023, a 3% increase from CY 2022 (7,103).47 The use of high risk delegated authority increased 1% in the past year.
-High risk delegated authority tends to be used more frequently than delegated authority.
+As shown in Figure 10, probation officers used delegated authority and high risk delegated authority a combined total of 7,139 times in CY 2024, a 2% decrease from CY 2023 (7,300).
+The use of high risk delegated authority declined 5% from CY 2023 to CY 2024.
+High risk delegated authority has tended to be used more frequently than delegated authority.